Sometimes you look at your own website and wonder, Is this a good site?

-Redirects can present even more problems if they continue into excessive territory – beyond five redirects.
+Redirects can present even more problems if they continue into the excessive territory – beyond five redirects.

 19. Is the Anchor Text in the Site’s Link Profile Overly Optimized?

-If your site has a link profile with overly optimized and repetitive anchor text, it can eventually lead to possible action, whether algorithmic or manual in nature if it’s severe enough.
+If your site has a link profile with overly optimized and repetitive anchor text, it can potentially lead to possible action (whether algorithmic or manual).

-20. Is Any Canonicalization Implemented on the Website?
+20. Is Your Canonicalization Implemented Correctly on Your Website?